cripttion/HerbsEase/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](/LICENSE) file for details.
+This project is licensed under the Cripttion&Tanu Kesharwani.
 ---

-**Note:** Replace `/screenshots/` with the actual path to your screenshots folder.
-Ensure that the screenshots are named appropriately (e.g., `home.png`, `payment.png`, etc.) and are included in your repository.